-\begin{remark} It may seem one could reinterpret the statement of Theorem~\ref{th:formal} to concern the uniformly most powerful test, by recognizing the exact binomial test is equivalent to a likelihood ratio test, and subsequently applying the Neyman-Pearson lemma.
-This interpretation is incorrect, however, since this likelihood ratio test has exact type-I error only at a discrete set of significance levels.
-The uniformly most powerful test in this context is a randomized test, which by nature are typically undesirable in practice and thus excluded from our discussion. \end{remark}
+\begin{rem} It may seem Theorem~\ref{th:formal} could be reinterpreted to concern the uniformly most powerful test, by applying the Karlin-Rubin Theorem \citep{Karlin1956}.
+This is incorrect, however, since the exact binomial test has exact type-I error only at a discrete set of significance levels (which depend on the null).
+At other significance levels the test is conservative.
+The uniformly most powerful test in this context is a randomized test, which are typically undesirable in practice and thus excluded from our discussion. \end{rem}

-\section{Monitoring Cases in a Sample}
+\section{Monitoring cases in a sample}

 We extend the static setting of the previous section to a monitoring setting to show how the previously obtained results may be applied and generalized.
 As before, our aim is to describe the relative sampling efficiency between samples from distinct subpopulations.
-Unlike the static setting where each subject $i$ in subpopulation $j$ has a fixed diseased status $x_{i,j}$, we now assume that each subject has a recurrent (potentially subject-specific) probability of getting diseased.
-For the purposes of exposition, we assume a daily probability of getting diseased, but any context-specific appropriate monitoring frequency can be substituted.
-We denote this probability by $\omega_{i,j}$.
+Unlike the static setting where each subject $i$ in subpopulation $j$ has a fixed diseased status $x_{i,j}$, we now assume subjects have a independent recurrent (subject-specific) probability of getting diseased which we denote by $\omega_{i,j}$.
+For the purposes of exposition, we assume a ``daily'' probability of getting diseased, but any monitoring frequency can be substituted.
 In the context of this monitoring setting, subpopulations with a higher disease risk will have subjects with larger daily probabilities of getting diseased.